loganmhb/cliodb/README.md

 7. Entity API -- given a database entity id, you should be able to access its attributes hash-map style

+8. Pipelined transactions -- currently transactions are processed and committed one at a time, but if more than one transaction is in flight at a time it should be possible to batch their writes to the backing store together.
+(The transactions would still commit or rollback individually.)

 # Known issues

 There are many problems, and FIXMEs littered throughout the code